 Step 9: Frost and Decorate

 Transfer the buttercream to a piping bag with your favorite tip.
-Pipe swirls of buttercream on top of each cupcake.
+Add a swirl of buttercream to each cupcake using a piping bag for a decorative finish.
 Now for the fun part—toppings!
 Add a mini vanilla wafer and a slice of banana to each.
 Go ahead and get creative.

 And just like that, you’ve got banana pudding cupcakes that are equal parts elegant and irresistible.